humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-12-20-introducing-props2js.md

     {"MSG_INVALID_VALUE":"Invalid value","URL_INVALID":"/errors/invalid.php",
     "CSS_SELECTED":"selected"}

-Here&#8217;s the JSONP output:
+Here's the JSONP output:

     myfunc({"MSG_INVALID_VALUE":"Invalid value","URL_INVALID":"/errors/invalid.php",
     "CSS_SELECTED":"selected"});

-And here&#8217;s the plain JavaScript option with `--name config`:
+And here's the plain JavaScript option with `--name config`:

     var config={"MSG_INVALID_VALUE":"Invalid value","URL_INVALID":"/errors/invalid.php",
     "CSS_SELECTED":"selected"};

-Props2Js is also smart enough to know that you&#8217;re assigning to an object property if you include a dot in in the `--name` option.
+Props2Js is also smart enough to know that you're assigning to an object property if you include a dot in in the `--name` option.
 In that case, it omits the `var`.

 Props2Js is available under an MIT License and is hosted at GitHub<sup>[3]</sup>.